Looking for the best PLA filament brands?

 However, If we had to give one recommendation, we would no doubt suggest the Hatchbox PLA.
 The filament is affordable, with the prints being vibrant-looking and strong.
 You just cannot go wrong with this brand.

-Now if you just want the toughest PLA 3D printer filament in the market, you will love Polymaker’s Polymax PLA filament.
+Now if you just want the toughest PLA 3D printer filament on the market, you will love Polymaker’s Polymax PLA filament.

-And finally, get the Ultimaker PLA if you want the most aesthetically pleasing prints from your 3D printer.
+And finally, get the Sunlu PLA if you want the most aesthetically pleasing prints from your 3D printer.